redhat-performance/quads/README.md

    - Installation via RPM for Fedora Linux.
    - We use [Badfish](https://github.com/redhat-performance/badfish) for managing bare-metal IPMI
    - We use [Foreman](https://theforeman.org/) for the systems provisioning backend.
-   - We use [Wordpress](https://wordpress.org/) for auto-generating wiki and documentation.
    - A typical QUADS deployment might look like this:

 ![quadsarchitecture](/image/quads-architecture.png)

 ## Requirements
    - Recent [Fedora Server](https://fedoraproject.org/server/download/) for RPM installations
-   - 2 x modest sized VM's for QUADS and the associated Wordpress Wiki component
+   - 1 x modest sized VM for QUADS and the associated Wiki component
    - The scheduling functionality can be used standalone, but you'll want a provisioning backend like [Foreman](https://theforeman.org/) to take full advantage of QUADS scheduling, automation and provisioning capabilities.
-   - To utilize the automatic wiki/docs generation we use [Wordpress](https://hobo.house/2016/08/30/auto-generating-server-infrastructure-documentation-with-python-wordpress-foreman/) but anything that accepts markdown via an API should work.
    - Switch/VLAN automation is done on Juniper Switches in [Q-in-Q VLANs](http://www.jnpr.net/techpubs/en_US/junos14.1/topics/concept/qinq-tunneling-qfx-series.html), but command sets can easily be extended to support other network switch models.
    - We use [badfish](https://github.com/redhat-performance/badfish) for Dell systems to manage boot order to accomodate OpenStack deployments via Ironic/Triple-O as well as to control power actions via the Redfish API.